Removal of rusty wire

 partially has a glass-like shining surface (Fig. 9).
 This indicates

-that the rusty wire has at least partially a very smooth surface, not
+that the rusty wire has at least partially a very smooth surface,

 as rough as one would imagine initially.
-The may explain, why the whole
+The may explain, why the

 procedure of pushing out of the rusty wire works. |